timjantarungsee/timjantarungsee.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Linguistics PhD Student at University College London funded by the LAHP-AHRC and supervised by Yasutada Sudo.
+I'm a LAHP-AHRC funded Linguistics PhD Student at University College London supervised by Yasutada Sudo and Nathan Klinedinst.
 Previously, I completed my MScR (MRes equivalent) in Linguistics at The University of Edinburgh supervised by Wataru Uegaki and Anne Mucha.

 From 2026 I will be based at the National Institute for Japanese Language and Linguistics in Tokyo working on a UKRI funded project with Christopher Davis.